-Avoid Making a Maze of Your Free Trial
+Avoid Making a Maze of Your Free Trial With the Following Tips

 The way prospects use your product varies.
 Companies have different kinds of tooling in place and may or may not use the cloud or have an on-premise datacenter.

-Here’s another example—Your product is a monitoring tool but your prospect experiences no incidents during the trial period.
+You want your customers to experience your product.
+To be able to do that successfully, you need to provide some context.
+You cannot do it in isolation.
+For example, Your product is a monitoring tool but your prospect experiences no incidents during the trial period.
 To showcase the added value of your product, you give him a hands-on tutorial in which an incident occurs.
 With the help of your product, your prospect will be able to find and solve the problem easily.
 This experience makes the value of your product visible, even though the incident did not happen in real life.

 - Lead conversion: to convert open source users to enterprise customers